Our Rapid Rebate Program covers common energy- and demand-saving equipment for your business. For special equipment needs, there are Custom Rebates.

 - A full description of how the energy and demand savings were calculated.
 Please include formulas and any assumptions that were made.
 Use rated performance factors from ARI, ANSI, ASTM, ASHRAE or other recognized organizations when possible.
 It is up to you to present a convincing case for how energy savings should be estimated.

 - DP&L reviews the application and verifies the information provided.
-We reserve the right to conduct an audit of your existing equipment (the baseline) and/or the facility as part of our application review.
+We reserve the right to conduct an audit of your existing equipment and/or the facility in order to calculate energy usage baseline data.

-- You provide us with proof of purchase or intent to purchase within 60 days.
+- You provide us with proof of purchase or intent to purchase within 60 days of application submission.
 This may come in the form of an invoice, purchase order or other supporting document.

-- We release your funds to you within 30 days.
-DP&L reserves the right to inspect the system(s) prior to releasing any funds to ensure compliance with the program Terms and Conditions.
+- DP&L reserves the right to inspect the system(s) prior to releasing any funds.